ertemishakk/lodos/README.md

 QuickLinks component on the ride has been placed as a reference and links do not work as of now.
 To be worked on in the future.

 ![](client/src/images/quicklinks.png)

+#Features

+1.Sign in, Sign up with email verification.
+2.Posting Questions, with ability to upvote, downvote or answer.
+3.Posting ads on relevant categories.
+4.Updating-deleting user created entries.